mozilla-releng/fxci-config/README.md

 * **`tc-admin diff --environment=firefoxci`**

-   Generate a diff of the currently running taskcluster configuration, and the one generated from the tip of the ci-configuration repository.
+   Generate a diff of the currently running taskcluster configuration, and the one generated from the tip of the fxci-config repository.

 * **`tc-admin diff --environment=firefoxci --grep somestring`**